EionRobb/purple-teams/README.md

 A third-party alternative for the Microsoft Teams client - in development since April 2022, with no Electron/Webview!

-Comparasion to regular Teams client:
+Comparison to regular Teams client:
 ====================================
 Pros
 ----